 Let's say the results are in and you're presented with a prominent number of detractors.

 Do you already know why they're this unhappy?

-Have you absolutely, thoroughly, whole-heartedly considered where the problem lies?
+Have you thoroughly considered where the problem lies?

 Unless you know their motivation, you couldn't have.

-With a tool like Survicate, displaying live follow-up questions is extremely easy.
-Our skip logic allows you to finalize the very same survey for your promoters, and set relevant follow-up questions or call-to-actions for neutrals and detractors.
+With the right survey tool like Survicate, displaying live follow-up questions is extremely easy.
+Our skip logic allows you to finalize the very same survey for your promoters and set relevant follow-up questions or call-to-actions for neutrals and detractors.
 All so you can quickly understand how to undo any harm or delight your hesitant audience.